 He testified the Board mailed the ballots on approximately August 14, 2023, and it was decided individual Board members would have no role in receiving or counting the votes.
-Id.
 The Board engaged an independent accounting firm, Sherman, Barber & Mullikin, and requested members send ballots directly to the accounting firm to be tabulated, he explained.
-Id.
 He stated ballots were held in locked containers until the votes were counted and recorded on September 26, 2023, and October 3, 2023, at Sherman Barber & Mullikin's Madison, Indiana office.
-Id. at 9.
-He added the attorney for Silver Creek was present for the entirety of the proceeding and once votes were counted, the accounting firm prepared a memorandum detailing the voting and vote counting procedures (Attachment CAS-7).
-Id.
+He added the attorney for Silver Creek was present for the entirety of the proceeding and once votes were counted, the accounting firm prepared a memorandum detailing the voting and vote counting procedures (Jt.
+Pet.
+Ex.
+1, Attachment CAS-7).

 Mr. Snyder stated that although Silver Creek requires participation from 10% of its membership to constitute a quorum for an official action, it received 3,691 votes with 2,719 members voting "yes" and 977 members voting "no" to the acquisition.
-Id.
 He explained 73.67% of the votes approved the acquisition while 26.33% did not and because the "yes" votes were well in excess of 50% the Board determined the members had voted in favor of and approved the acquisition.
-Id.
-Mr. Snyder stated a letter informing members of the results of the vote was sent on October 12, 2023 (Attachment CAS-8).
-Id.
-9-10.
+Mr. Snyder stated a letter informing members of the results of the vote was sent on October 12, 2023 (Jt.
+Pet.
+Ex.
+1, Attachment CAS-8).

-He explained the terms of the acquisition included several benefits for Silver Creek customers such as: Silver Creek members receiving a cash distribution with each member receiving approximately \$5,450 and a refund for any membership fees previously paid to Silver Creek; long-term stability due to Indiana American's larger customer base, access to capital, commitment to operating efficiently and the ability to leverage Indiana American's buying power to procure goods and services less expensively; access to industry-leading expertise and resources from Indiana American; access to full-time capital asset management and operations professionals; access to 24-7 award winning customer service and several convenient billing, paying, and online customer service options; among other benefits.
-Id.
+Mr. Snyder testified the terms of the acquisition included several benefits for Silver Creek customers such as: Silver Creek members receiving a cash distribution of approximately \$5,450 each and a refund for any membership fees previously paid to Silver Creek; long-term stability due to Indiana American's larger customer base, access to capital, commitment to operating efficiently and the ability to leverage Indiana American's buying power to procure goods and services less expensively; access to industry-leading expertise and resources from Indiana American; access to full-time capital asset management and operations professionals; access to 24-7 award winning customer service and several convenient billing, paying, and online customer service options; among other benefits.
 He testified that in his opinion the acquisition was in the best interest of Silver Creek's members and that Silver Creek members shared his opinion as evidenced by the overwhelming "yes" vote.
-Id. at 12-13.

 Mr. Schneider testified regarding Indiana American's side of the negotiations.
 He stated Indiana American's interest in acquiring the Silver Creek System was due to its proximity to Indiana American's Southern Indiana Operations based out of Jeffersonville and its interconnections to the Indiana American service area and sale for resale customers.
-Jt.
-Pet.
-Ex.
-2 at 3-4.
 He explained the Silver Creek System's transmission and distribution assets are effectively an extension of the Indiana American system and acquiring the Silver Creek System provides an opportunity to improve efficiency and service quality in both systems and better serve other sale for resale customers, who are growing and need additional sources of supply to meet their system needs.
-Id. at 4.
 He stated the Asset Purchase Agreement was the result of arm's-length negotiations and the Silver Creek Water Corporation members ratified the Agreement through a vote.
-Id.